BrockThigpen/Project3/README.md

 ## How It Works
 When the users first access the site, the user will be greeted with a landing page which they have the choice to login if they already have an account.
 If they do not have an account they can set one up in a matter of seconds by entering a username, email and password.
+After an a successful login the user will be redirected to the game center where they can now select a game to play.

 <img src="./client/src/images/gamecenter.jpg" alt="gamecenter"/>

+## How It Works
+If the user selects Dodgeball, they will be taken into the game and be prompted with instructions on how to start the game.
+"Press Spacebar To Begin."
+Once spacebar is pressed the game is started and the user can then navigate their way through the pillars of Dodgeball.
+If it is the users first time playing, the score will save in the leaderboard upon their first collision with a pillar.
+If the user is a returning user then the score in the leaderboard will only update if their current score is higher than their previous score stored in the leaderboard.